Surface-treated pigments for waterborne and solvent-borne architectural emulsions, exterior masonry paints, and decorative coatings.

 Discuss Your ApplicationArchitectural paint pigments must deliver clean color, strong opacity at low loadings, freeze-thaw stability through paint shelf life, and 5+ years of exterior color retention.
 They must work in waterborne acrylic emulsions (the dominant chemistry for residential paint) and solvent-borne alkyd systems (for premium finishes and trim).

-Recommended architectural paint pigments by color: yellows — PY74 (everyday), PY83 (high heat resistance), PY154 (premium benzimidazolone for outdoor); reds — PR112 (everyday warm red), PR170 (premium red), PR122 (quinacridone magenta); oranges — PO5, PO13, PO34 (azo oranges), PO64 (benzimidazolone for outdoor); blues — PB15:3 (process blue) and PB15:1 (warm blue); greens — PG7 and PG36; blacks — carbon black paste.
+Recommended architectural paint pigments from our range, by color: yellows PY74 (everyday), PY83 (high heat resistance), PY154 and PY151 (premium benzimidazolone for outdoor), PY174 (greenish yellow); reds PR112 (everyday warm red), PR170 (premium red), PR48:2 and PR57:1 (lake reds); oranges PO5, PO13, PO34 (azo oranges) and PO36, PO64 (benzimidazolone for outdoor).
+For blue, green, violet and black shades, formulators typically pair our yellow, red and orange grades with those colorants from a complementary supplier.

 Surface treatment matters: untreated pigments work in solvent-borne alkyd paints but flocculate or settle in waterborne emulsions.
 Surface-treated grades (with hydrophilic surface chemistry) disperse cleanly in both, simplifying inventory for paint shops handling both chemistries.

 Exterior architectural paints require Blue Wool lightfastness 7-8 (ISO 105-B02).
-Recommended: PY154 (benzimidazolone yellow), PY83 (diarylide HR yellow), PR122 (quinacridone red), PR254 (DPP red), PB15:3 (phthalocyanine blue), PG7 (phthalocyanine green).
+Recommended from our range: PY151 and PY154 (benzimidazolone yellows), PY83 (diarylide HR yellow), PY174 (greenish yellow), PR170 (premium naphthol red), PO36 and PO64 (benzimidazolone oranges).
 Avoid standard azo grades like PY3, PY12, PY14 for exterior use as they fade within 1-2 years.

 Yes.
 We supply surface-treated organic pigments specifically engineered for clean dispersion in waterborne acrylic emulsions.
 These grades won't flocculate, settle, or shift shade through paint shelf life.
 Standard untreated pigments work better in solvent-borne alkyd systems; ask for the appropriate variant when ordering.

-Share your binder system, processing temperature, and required performance — our technical sales team will recommend the right grade and ship a free 50-100g sample for qualification.
+Share your binder system, processing temperature, and required performance, our technical sales team will recommend the right grade and ship a free 50-100g sample for qualification.